dokuwiki/docker/README.md

 * `PHP_TIMEZONE` - The timezone.
 Default `UTC`

 Custom PHP configuration values can be set in a `php.ini` file in the storage volume.

+## Farming

+This image supports farming via the [farmer plugin](https://www.dokuwiki.org/plugin:farmer).
+To use it, install the plugin and configure it as described in the plugin documentation.
+The initial farm configuration is already done in this image.
+The farm directory is `/storage/farm`.

+Use a reverse proxy to route animal requests to this container.

 ## How this image handles user data